JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

-There has been an explosion of archaeological studies of the Galactic center as a result of new facilities and methods to use the stars relic signatures to tell the history of the Galaxy formation, by measuring the line-of-sight velocities and chemical abundances.
-However, high-precision proper motions and parallaxes, critical to provide the remaining three dimensional phase space information for mapping the gravitational potential of the Galactic center, have thus far been unavailable.
-This is because the Galactic center can exhibit upwards of 30 to 60 magnitudes of extinction at visual wavelengths \citep[e.g.,][]{Fritz+11}, precluding the use of {\it Gaia} data. \jasmine{} will close this gap by mapping the positions, motions, and parallaxes of stars in the NIR band, where the extinction is much lower $A_{H_\mathrm{w}}\sim5-6$~mag \citep[e.g.,][]{Fritz+11,Gonzalez+Rejkuba+Zoccali+13,Nogueras-Lara+Schoedel+Neumayer21}.
+However, while there has been an explosion of archaeological studies of the Galactic center as a result of these and other new facilities and methods to exploit line-of-sight velocities and chemical abundances to access relic stellar signatures that tell the history of the Galaxy formation, high-precision proper motions and parallaxes --- critical to providing the remaining three dimensions of phase space needed for mapping the gravitational potential of the Galactic center --- have thus far been unavailable.
+This is because the Galactic center can exhibit upwards of 30 to 60 magnitudes of extinction at visual wavelengths \citep[e.g.,][]{Fritz+11}, precluding the use of {\it Gaia} data. \jasmine{} will close this gap by mapping the positions, motions, and parallaxes of stars in the NIR ${H_\mathrm{w}}$-band, where the extinction is much lower, i.e., of order $A_{H_\mathrm{w}}\sim5$--6~mag \citep[e.g.,][]{Fritz+11,Gonzalez+Rejkuba+Zoccali+13,Nogueras-Lara+Schoedel+Neumayer21}.

-The GCS of \jasmine{} will provide the parallax and proper motion of stars in the Galactic center field within a rectangular region of $-1.4^{\circ}<l<0.7^{\circ}$ and $-0.6^{\circ}<b<0.6^{\circ}$.
+The GCS of \jasmine{} will provide the parallax and proper motion of stars in a Galactic center field defined by a rectangular region of $-1.4^{\circ}<l<0.7^{\circ}$ and $-0.6^{\circ}<b<0.6^{\circ}$.
 Note that $0.7^{\circ}$ corresponds to about 100~pc at the distance of the Galactic center.
-This survey region is still a subject of change, and it may become $-0.7^{\circ}<l<1.4^{\circ}$ and $-0.6^{\circ}<b<0.6^{\circ}$, i.e. shifting toward the positive longitude without changing the size of the survey area, depending on the scientific values and operation and/or data analysis requirements.
+This survey region is still subject to change, and may become $-0.7^{\circ}<l<1.4^{\circ}$ and $-0.6^{\circ}<b<0.6^{\circ}$, i.e., shifting toward the positive longitude without changing the size of the survey area, depending on the scientific values and operation and/or data analysis requirements.
 In this paper, unless otherwise stated, we consider the region of $-1.4^{\circ}<l<0.7^{\circ}$ and $-0.6^{\circ}<b<0.6^{\circ}$ as highlited in figure~\ref{fig:jgcs_sirius}.
-Within this main survey area, \jasmine{} is expected to produce accurate positions and proper motions for about 120,000 stars up to $H_\mathrm{w}<14.5$~mag, including about 68,000 Galactic center stars.
-Here, we estimate the number of stars in the Galactic center, considering that all the stars with $J-H>2$~mag are in the Galactic center, although a redder cut is likely required at a lower Galactic latitude.
-These numbers are obtained from the combined data of the 2MASS point source catalog and the SIRIUS catalog.
+Within this main survey area, \jasmine{} is expected to produce accurate positions and proper motions for about 120000 stars up to $H_\mathrm{w}<14.5$~mag, including about 68000 Galactic center stars.\footnote{We estimate the number of stars in the Galactic center by considering that all the stars with $J-H>2$~mag are in the Galactic center, although a redder cut is likely required at lower Galactic latitudes.
+These numbers are obtained from the combined data of the 2MASS point source catalog and the SIRIUS catalog.}